SUPPORT TEAM FOR DEAF CHILDREN

 The Team provides:

-Support and information for families to enable them to make informed choices for their deaf children in relation to language development, communication options and educational pathways, etc
+· Support and information for families to enable them to make informed choices for their deaf children in relation to language development, communication options and educational pathways,

 Referrals to the team

 Referrals come direct to the Team from Local Health Trusts.
-For children identified through the Newborn Hearing Screening Programme the Early Years Co-ordinator or Head of Team attends the hospital clinics when the hearing loss is confirmed to parents.
+For children identified through the Newborn Hearing Screening Programme the Early Years Co-ordinator or Team Leader attends the hospital clinics when the hearing loss is confirmed to parents.
 Schools

 with concerns about a pupil’s hearing are recommended to ask the family to take the child to the GP or ask the school nurse to see the child to determine whether a referral to an ENT consultant is necessary.
 It is through this route that pupils are referred